devteam-zenhr/TestelloDevelopers/_posts/2015-06-17-api-documentation.markdown

-If this request is successful, it will return an empty hash, but the response *status* will be **201**.
+If this request is successful, it will return a hash that contains the key **data**, the value of this key will be an array of hashes that contains the session id and test link, the response *status* for this request will be **201**.

 * * *